 About Dr. Silberstein

-Throughout my years of academic training and clinical work, I have gained knowledge and experience with various populations, including college students, young adults, military veterans, and older adults.
-I have also worked with immigrants, first generation Americans, and bicultural persons.
+Throughout my years of academic training and clinical work, I have gained knowledge and experience with various populations, including college students, young adults, working parents, military veterans, and older adults.
+I have also worked with immigrants, first generation Americans, and LGBTQIA clients.

-I offer consultations, psychotherapy, and insomnia treatment in English and Hebrew.
+I offer consultations, psychotherapy, and sleep treatment in English and Hebrew.

 Omrit Silberstein, PsyD, DBSM